- Benefits of Certification

 CanadaGAP is the first food safety program in Canada to achieve international recognition by the Global Food Safety Initiative (GFSI) as a GFSI-benchmarked standard.

 We deliver CanadaGAP certification through NSF-GFTC, part of the NSF International family of companies based in Guelph, Ontario, Canada.
 For more information, contact us at +1 519.495.0942 or email@example.com.

 CanadaGAP certification applies to fresh fruits and vegetables (including leafy vegetables and cruciferae; potatoes; bulb and root vegetables; asparagus, sweet corn and legumes; fruiting vegetables; small fruit; tree and vine fruit; and greenhouse production).
 The standard covers these activities:

 - Packing – The first time that harvested products are put in packaging materials

-- Storage – Before and after packing, including standalone storage facilities
+- Storage – Before packing, including standalone storage facilities

 CanadaGAP is a preventive program, based on hazard analysis and critical control points (HACCP), which implements science-based measures to minimize known food safety hazards and reduce contamination risk.